padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

 ## Get Earth Engine Account
-The Google Earth Engine can be used by both non-commercial and commercial users once they sign up for an account. <br>
+The Google Earth Engine can be used by both non-commercial and commercial users once they sign up for an account.
 This section provides a step-by-step guide to creating an account for non-commercial users only.
-The Earth Engine User Guide contains detailed instructions for creating an Earth Engine account. <br> Review the instructions [<u>**here**</u>](https://developers.google.com/earth-engine/guides/access) and follow the below instructions <br>
-to create a non-commercial user account.
-The non-commercial user account is free of charge for non-commercial use and research projects. <br>
+The Earth Engine User Guide contains detailed instructions for creating an Earth Engine account.
+Review the instructions [<u>**here**</u>](https://developers.google.com/earth-engine/guides/access) and follow the below instructions to create a non-commercial user account.
+The non-commercial user account is free of charge for non-commercial use and research projects.
-The non-commercial users include non-profit organisations, educators, academic institutions, and government researchers. <br>
+The non-commercial users include non-profit organisations, educators, academic institutions, and government researchers.
 Use this [link](https://code.earthengine.google.com/register) to sign up for Earth Engine using the Google Cloud.

 ![Fig.1 Get started using Earth Engine](https://github.com/user-attachments/assets/14ebe612-cf99-4771-8c98-2185058d0cc1)